cloud-gov/cg-site/_docs/orgs-spaces/sso.md

 #### Select a Data Source

 Select the *Import data about the relying party published online or on a local network* radio button.
-While you can download the cloud.gov SAML SP metadata, by referencing our metadata endpoint, you can receive any updates as we push them out.
+While you can download the Cloud.gov SAML SP metadata, by referencing our metadata endpoint, you can receive any updates as we push them out.
 Enter the staging or production metadata URL referenced in the System Information section.

 #### Specify Display Name

-This value can be whatever you want it to be, we recommend attaching an environment reference so it's easily distinguishable between the cloud.gov environments at a glance.
+This value can be whatever you want it to be, we recommend attaching an environment reference so it's easily distinguishable between the Cloud.gov environments at a glance.
 Notes are optional and at your discretion.

 #### Choose Access Control Policy

-Apply whichever policy is relevant to your agency, however it's recommended to allow _Permit Everyone_ as cloud.gov manages user authorization within the platform.
+Apply whichever policy is relevant to your agency, however it's recommended to allow _Permit Everyone_ as Cloud.gov manages user authorization within the platform.

 #### Ready to Add Trust